-What is OFAC and what does it do?
+What are OFAC Regulations and what does OFAC do?

 The Office of Foreign Assets Control was founded in December 1950 and it oversees the transactions and economic sanction programs mainly against targeted countries.
 Sanctions may vary, from restricting the trades and blocking of assets to achieve national security goals.

 All U.S citizens permanent residents and entities within the United States are strictly required to comply with OFAC regulations.
 Foreign subsidiaries and programs controlled and owned by U.S companies also need to comply.

 Prohibited Transactions and Blocked Assets

 Certain financial transactions or trades and other dealings are strictly prohibited for U.S persons to engage with unless they obtain permission from OFAC Regulations.
 Different sanction programs consider different foreign country policies and national security goals.

 As required by the U.S law, any bank accounts and assets owned and operated by an OFAC-specific country, individual or entity should be blocked.

 Bank transactions containing the following factors are blocked: